mate-academy/react_keyboard/README.md

     });
     ```

-- use `removeEventListener` when component is removed from the page.
+- use `removeEventListener` to remove a global handler.

 ## Instructions